 These alloys contain both alpha stabilizers and beta stabilizers.
-These alloys can be heat treated to develop a range of micro-structures.
-The alpha-beta alloys are moderately heat treatable and weldable.
-The alpha-beta alloys have greater hardenability and thus can be through-hardened in thicker section by heat treatment.
-The most important α-β alloy is Ti-6Al-4V.
-The other α-β alloys include Ti-6Al-6V-2Sn and Ti-6Al-2Sn- 4Zr-6Mo.
+These alloys can be heat treated to develop a range of micro structures.
+The alpha-beta alloys are moderately heat treatable and weldable, while the alpha-beta alloys have greater hardenability, and thus can be through-hardened in thicker section by heat treatment, but are more difficult to weld.
+The most important alloy is Ti-6Al-4V.
+The alloys include Ti-6Al-6V-2Sn and Ti-6Al-2Sn- 4Zr-6Mo.

 Titanium Grade 1: UNS R50250 (ASTM B265 / ASTM B337 / ASTM B338 / ASTM B348)

 Commercially Pure Grade 1 is one of the softest and most ductile grades exhibiting the greatest formability.
 It has excellent corrosion resistance property and is used in wide variety of applications.
 This grade material is mainly used in Marine & chemical industries where the parts are subjected to very harsh environments.
 This material is also used for fabricating anodes for cathodic protection applications.

 Titanium Grade 2: UNS R50400 (AMS 4902 /AMS 4941/ AMS 4942 /ASTM B265 /ASTM B337 /ASTM B338 /ASTM B348 )